-The Disability Resource Centre (DRC) provides a wide range of services and educational accommodations for students with a documented disability, including anxiety and depression.
-DRC faculty and staff are available on both campuses to arrange services and supports such as classroom and exam accommodations, accessibility assistance, and to act as a resource for students, faculty and staff.
+The Centre for Accessible Learning (formerly the Disability Resource Centre or DRC) provides a wide range of services and educational accommodations for students with a documented disability, including anxiety and depression.
+The centre's faculty and staff are available on both campuses to arrange services and supports such as classroom and exam accommodations, accessibility assistance, and to act as a resource for students, faculty and staff.

 Providing equitable access to Camosun students

-If you have documented needs that require accommodation in the classroom, the DRC can help you transition into Camosun and support you during your time at the college.
-To achieve the goal of equitable access, the DRC has put in place a wide range of services and supports that are individualized to meet your needs within your specific academic program.
+If you have documented needs that require accommodation in the classroom, we can help you transition into Camosun and support you during your time at the college.
+To achieve the goal of equitable access, we have a wide range of individualized services and supports.
+We strive to meet your needs within your specific academic program.

-If you know you may need accommodation through the DRC, it is important to see us as soon as possible.
-The process of registering with the DRC can take several months and includes a recommended info session, providing documentation, meeting with an advisor and setting up your accommodation.
+If you know you may need accommodation, it is important to see us as soon as possible.
+The process of registering for services can take some time.

-Learn more about the process of getting started with the DRC.
+Learn more about the process of getting started with the Centre for Accessible Learning.

 Upcoming Info Sessions

-Get an overview of DRC services, college resources, funding options, campus orientation and eligibility information.
+Get an overview of the Centre for Accessible Learning, college resources, funding options, campus orientation and eligibility information.

 Sessions are held on the following dates: